 There are a number of causes.
 For example:

 - Graves' disease - an autoimmune disease which causes the thyroid to swell and make too much thyroxine.
-In autoimmune disorders your body produces an antibody that damages a different part of your body - in this case, your thyroid.
+In autoimmune disorders your body produces proteins called antibodies which damage a different part of your body - in this case, your thyroid.

 - Iodine deficiency.
 The thyroid needs iodine to make thyroxine and T3.
 If you lack iodine in your diet, the thyroid swells as it tries to make enough thyroxine and T3.

-- Some medicines such as lithium can cause the thyroid to swell as a side-effect.
+- Some medicines such as lithium and amiodarone can cause the thyroid to swell as a side-effect.

 - Hereditary factors - some people inherit a tendency for a thyroid to swell.
 In particular, it may swell at times of life when you may make more thyroxine and T3 - for example, when you are pregnant, or during puberty.

-- Any other disorder which causes problems making thyroxine or T3, may cause the thyroid to swell.
+- Any other disorder which causes problems in the making of thyroxine or T3 may cause the thyroid to swell.